 After discussing the work you’re reviewing, we want to discuss any work that we should have on our radar.
 That way, we can help you develop your content and have the best writers ready to go.
 Some questions we’ll ask include:

 - Would you like us to deliver an outline before the writer begins the piece?

 - What deadlines do you have in mind?
 Are they hard deadlines or are they “living deadlines?”

 - Would you like to expand your writing team or test new writers?

 Is There Anything Else for Us to Keep in Mind?

-As a Project Manager, we want to make sure that we’re maintaining an open dialogue with you and ensuring that the best writers are being assigned to deliver your content.
+As a Project Manager, we want to make sure that we’re maintaining an open dialogue with you and ensuring that we’re assigning the best writers to deliver your content.
 If you’re happy with a piece, we’d love to know why so we can take that positive feedback and incorporate it into the next round of content.
 If there’s an area where there’s room for improvement, we want to know what we can do to improve your experience and writing team.
 Some feedback we’re curious about when we ask about anything else to keep in mind includes:

 - What worked and what didn’t?

 - Are your needs changing?
 This can include an increase or decrease in volume, budget, tone, or audience.

 - Would you like us to send over some industry or company-specific ideas that our writers have pitched through the platform?